 Fascia physically connects organs and limbs.
 The fascial planes often line up exactly with acupuncture channels, at both superficial and deep levels.
 This is one way of understanding why stimulating a point on the arm can effect lung function.

 Fascia is composed of collagen, which is piezoelectric, meaning it generates an electric charge with mechanical stress.
 Our bodies have mechanical stress all the time from gravity, not to mention movement and exercise, and the electrical charge generated through the collagen keeps bones strong because the charge signals osteoblasts to lay down more fibers on the bones.

 According to Daniel Keown we can see the absence of this in astronauts in space, who lacking the mechanical stress of gravity, lose at least 1 percent of their bone mass per month, even with vigorous exercise.

 This is all to say that the body has an innate electrical charge which has vital properties, and travels along lines of the fascia, mirrored in the acupuncture channels.

-Qi is electricity, which is the life force of our body
+Qi is electricity, the life force of our body

-This lovely picture uses Kirlian photography to capture the electrical energy of a living flower.
+The picture above uses Kirlian photography to capture the electrical energy of a living flower.
 Electricity can also be defined as energy, or a type of energy, which is matter in movement.
-The famous axiom E=MC2 is a way to express that qi is movement.
+The famous axiom E=MC2 is a way to express that qi is everything (matter) in movement.